 Pros and Cons of Powerline Networking

-But like all things, Powerline networking is not all fine and dandy as it might sound.
+But like all things, Powerline networking is not as fine and dandy as it might sound.
 It does come with pros and cons—it’s not for everyone as it doesn’t work well, if at all, in every situation.

 The pros of using Powerline networking